On the Importance of Uncertainty in Decision-Making with Large Language Models: Large Language Model Bandits

 \subsection{Thompson Sampling}

 \textit{Thompson Sampling} (TS) \citep{thompson1933likelihood, russo2018tutorial} is a probabilistic algorithm for the contextual bandit problem.
 The key idea of Thompson Sampling is to maintain an epistemic uncertainty estimate in the form of a posterior distribution over the parameters of the model $P(\theta | \gD)$.
 Initially, this distribution is set to a prior distribution $P(\theta)$ that represents the agent's initial uncertainty.
 On each time step, for each observed context, the agent samples a set of parameters $\hat{\theta} \sim P(\theta | \gD)$ from the posterior distribution, and selects the action with the highest reward according to the sampled model.
 At the end of the time step, the agent updates the posterior distribution of the parameters with the observed data.
 A high-level description of this procedure is provided in Algorithm \ref{algo:ts}.

 This approach balances exploration and exploitation by sampling from a posterior that quantifies the epistemic uncertainty.
 Actions with more uncertain estimates will be explored, while actions that are currently believed to have higher rewards will be exploited.
 TS can be thought as taking actions according to the (epistemic) probability that they are optimal, which leads to a good balance between exploration and exploitation.
 The posterior distribution concentrates over time, automatically adjusting the exploration-exploitation trade-off.

-This approach has been shown to be effective both in theory and in practice \citep{empiricalts}.
+Thompson Sampling has been shown to be effective both in theory and in practice \citep{empiricalts}.
 When the Bayesian updates are exact, there are theoretical guarantees on the performance of TS agents \citep{tsregretbound}.
+For instance, \citet{russo2016information} show that Thompson Sampling has a Bayesian regret bound.
 However, in our case, we are dealing with a complex bandit model that uses a pre-trained LLM.
 Therefore, an exact Bayesian update is computationally infeasible, and we have to resort to approximations.
 In Section \ref{sec:epistemic}, we will show different techniques to estimate posterior distribution of the parameters of a neural network and how to adapt such techniques to our case of LLM bandits.